Cyber security is emerging as one of Australia’s most promising growth sectors

-In 2017 the Australian Government acknowledged that cyber security is a strategic priority and invested $50 million over seven years into a new industry-led Replace with Cyber Security Collaborative Research Centre (Cyber Security CRC).
-The Government funding adds to almost $90 million from a consortium of 25 industry, research and government partners, and will be critical to strengthening Australia’s cyber security research and development capabilities.
+In 2017 the Australian Government acknowledged that cyber security is a strategic priority and invested $50 million over seven years into a new industry-led Cyber Security Collaborative Research Centre (Cyber Security CRC) which commenced operation in mid-2018.
+The government funding adds to almost $90 million from a consortium of 25 industry, research and government partners, and will be critical to strengthening Australia’s cyber security research and development capabilities.

 The Australian Research Council has also incorporated cyber security into its funding priorities for the Industrial Transformation Research Program.
 The scheme is intended to fund research hubs and research training centres.
 It also helps students in Higher Degree by Research and postdoctoral programs to gain practical skills and experience through placement in industry.

-AustCyber’s Projects Fund provides a further $15 million over three years to finance industry-led projects aligned to the Knowledge Priorities outlined in this document.
+AustCyber’s Projects Fund provides a further $15 million over three years to finance industry-led projects aligned to the Knowledge Priorities outlined in this document, along with ten Sector Challenges supporting sustained sectoral growth.
 It encourages businesses to collaborate with academics to seed ecosystem-wide outcomes.